jgeisler0303/CADynTurb/README.md

 Then you need to install the eigen3 library from here: https://eigen.tuxfamily.org/index.php?title=Main_Page .
 Basically you can just copy everything from the zip file to your gcc (MinGW) compilers include directory.
 But there are also cmake based installations scripts.

+In order to run the turbine simulation, you will need the controller DISCON.dll shared library from the OpenFAST project.
+If you don't have it already, you will have to compile it yourself.
+Download or clone the OpenFAST code from this repo: https://github.com/OpenFAST/openfast .
+Go to the `OpenFAST/share/discon` folder and run `mkdir build`, then `cd build`, `cmake ..`, `make` and finally copy the compiled file `DISCON.dll` to the `5MW_Baseline` subfolder of the CADynTurb package.

 With all these programs setup, you can clone all of the following repositiries into the same parent directory:
 ``` bash